Intermittent fasting by age chart — explained by Simple

 Taking medication?

 Of course, medication can be taken at any age.
-Yet we tend to use more medications as we get older.
+Yet, we tend to use more medications as we get older.

-If you’re taking anything, be sure to check in with your doctor before starting any intermittent fasting plan, and continue taking them as prescribed (with food, on an empty stomach, etc.) even if you’re doing intermittent fasting.
+If you’re taking anything, be sure to check in with your doctor before starting any intermittent fasting schedule, and continue taking them as prescribed (with food, on an empty stomach, etc.) even if you’re doing intermittent fasting.

 Intermittent fasting by gender